sebapersson/petab_sciml/docs/src/format.md

 In the PEtab SciML extension, the condition table is extended to specify how neural network outputs (and, if necessary, inputs) are assigned.
 Two new `operatorType` are introduced in the extension to support this functionality:

 1. **setNetRate**: Assigns the rate of a species to a neural network output.
 Here, `targetValue` must be a neural network output and `targetId` must be a model specie.
-2. **setNetAssignment**: Assigns the input or output of a neural network in the ODE right-hand side (RHS) or also for input in the observable formula.
+2. **setNetAssignment**: Assigns the input or output of a neural network in the ODE right-hand side (RHS) or the input in the observable formula.
    - Input Case: `targetId` is a neural network input, and `targetValue` can be any valid PEtab math expression that references model variables.
    - Output Case: `targetId` is a non-estimated ODE model parameter, and `targetValue` is a neural network output.
 This is used to assign a neural network output in the ODE model RHS.

 !!! warn "Model structure altering conditions"
-    In case `setNetRate` or `setNetAssignment`, during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
-Therefore, as unique model structures per condition are not supported in most PEtab tools, the same `setAssignment` or `setRate` assignment must be set per condition.
+    IWhen `setNetRate` or `setNetAssignment` are used during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
+Therefore, as unique model structures per condition are not supported in most PEtab tools, the same `setNetAssignment` or `setNetRate` assignment must be set per condition.

 ### Assigning Neural Network Output